-PROGRAMS, PASSIVE PROGRAMS AND ATTENDANCE
+PROGRAMS, SELF-DIRECTED ACTIVITIES AND ATTENDANCE AND VIEWS

-Programs:
+Synchronous Programs:

-A program is any planned event which introduces the group attending to any of the broad range of library services or activities or which directly provides information to participants.
+A synchronous program is any planned event which introduces the group attending to any of the broad range of library services or activities or which directly provides information to participants.
 Programs may cover use of the library, library services, or library tours.
 Programs may also provide cultural, recreational, or educational information, often designed to meet a specific social need.
 Examples of these types of programs include film showings, lectures, story hours, literacy, English as a second language, citizenship classes, and book discussions.
-Count Live Virtual Programs in Program statistics.
-For guidance in discerning Live Virtual Programs and Recorded Programs, refer to: https://il.countingopinions.com/docs/il/VirtualProgrammingGuidelinesforthelPLAR.pdf
+Count Live Virtual Programs in Synchronous Program statistics.
 Count all programs, whether held on- or off-site that are sponsored or co-sponsored by the library.
 Exclude programs sponsored by other groups that use library facilities.